json-api/json-api/implementations/index.md

 * [api2go](https://github.com/manyminds/api2go) is a full-fledged library to make it simple to provide a JSON API with your Golang project.
 * [jsonapi](https://github.com/shwoodard/jsonapi) serializes and deserializes jsonapi formatted payloads using struct tags to annotate the structs that you already have in your Golang project.
 [Godoc](http://godoc.org/github.com/shwoodard/jsonapi)
+* [go-json-spec-handler](https://github.com/derekdowling/go-json-spec-handler) straightforward drop-in library for handling requests and sending responses in an existing API.

 ### <a href="#server-libraries-net" id="server-libraries-net" class="headerlink"></a> .NET